-Members as at 30 June 2023: Paul O'Malley (Committee Chair) Genevieve Bell AO Mary Padbury
+Members as at 30 June 2024:

-Rob Whitfield AM
+Paul O'Malley (Committee Chair) Peter Harmer Mary Padbury Rob Whitfield AM

-Must.
+Must:

-- · have at least three independent NEDs; and - be chaired by the Board Chair.
+- have at least three independent NEDs; and - be chaired by the Board Chair.

-Assists the Board on matters relating to oversight and review of Board and Board Committee composition, appointment, election and re-election of NEDs, Director induction programs, Director independence assessments, performance review processes for the Board and Board Committees, succession planning for, and performance of, the CEO, diversity of the Board and boards of nominated subsidiaries, and the Subsidiary Governance Policy and policies for overseeing the appointment to, and performance of, boards of key operating subsidiaries.
+Assists the Board on matters relating to oversight and review of

+- Board and Board Committee composition, - appointment, election and re-election of NEDs, - · Director induction programs, - Director independence assessments, - performance review processes for the Board and Board Committees. - succession planning for, and performance of, the CEO, - diversity of the Board and boards of Group subsidiaries, and - the Subsidiary Governance Policy which includes requirements for the appointment to, and performance of, boards of nominated operating entities.

-2023 focus areas:
+2024 focus areas: